vppillai/h3Docs/services/Net Service/docs/usage.md

 User can follow below commands for NET System Service:

 1. sysnethelp

-    Description: NET System Service help command which displays the supported CLI commands
+    NET System Service help command which displays the supported CLI commands
     ![](./images/sysnethelp_cli.png)

 2. sysnet open

-    Description: Command for Reconfiguring an already open instance of Net System Service
+     Command for Reconfiguring an already open instance of Net System Service
     ![](./images/sysnetopen_cli.png)

 3. sysnet close

-    Description: Command to close the instance of Net System Service
+    Command to close the instance of Net System Service
     ![](./images/sysnetclose_cli.png)

 4. sysnet send

-    Description: Command to close the instance of Net System Service
+    Command to close the instance of Net System Service
     ![](./images/sysnetsend_cli.png)

 5. sysnet get info

-    Description: Command for knowing the Current Information for all the Instances of Net System Service
+    Command for knowing the Current Information for all the Instances of Net System Service
     ![](./images/sysnetgetinfo_cli.png)